 Coursera provides excellent courses with premium quality across different domains and languages.
-You can get courses at Coursera at a much lower cost compared to Udacity.
+For example, you can get courses at Coursera at a much lower cost than Udacity.

-Coursera offers independent courses from individual instructors as well as specialization, professional certificates, master track, and degree programs.
+Coursera offers independent courses from individual instructors, specialization, professional certificates, master tracks, and degree programs.

-EdX does provide a few extra features of auditing the courses available on their platform for free.
-However, Edx is fairly inexpensive compared to Udacity.
+EdX does provide a few extra features for auditing the courses available on their platform for free, but Edx is fairly inexpensive compared to Udacity.

 - Code Academy

 Code academy is another comprehensive alternative when learning programming languages.
-They have some great pricing offers for Java, Python, and SQL courses.
+They offer great pricing for Java, Python, and SQL courses.

 Datacamp is an effective and cheaper alternative to Udacity.
 Datacamp is beginner friendly.
-It would be a wise decision to choose Datacamp for intermediate courses for tech.
-Later, move to Udacity for advanced courses.
+Choosing Datacamp for intermediate courses in tech would be a wise decision.
+It was later moved to Udacity for advanced courses.

 Conclusion: Is Udacity Worth It?

 Udacity is one of the best e-learning-based platforms that provide hand on experience.
-While there are several other platforms that are emerging as an effective alternatives.
+At the same time, several other platforms are emerging as effective alternatives.

-Udacity couldn’t be ignored due to the fact it has in-demand tech courses, mentor support, peer support, and several other effectively enhancing attributes.
+Udacity should be addressed because it has in-demand tech courses, mentor support, peer support, and other effectively enhancing attributes.

 FAQs On Udacity

-Udacity provides industry credible certification which surely gives you an advantage in landing a job.
+Udacity provides industry-credible certification, which gives you an advantage in landing a job.

-Yes, you can complete a Udacity Nanodegree in a month.
-It depends on your interest, determinism, and caliber.
+You can complete a Udacity Nanodegree in a month, depending on your interest, determinism, and caliber.